sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/service-discovery/README.md

 ```

-You can then start your application with a mvn command using a local profile if you have one:
+This should be plenty to start the application with a mvn command using the local profile:
 ```mvn spring-boot:run -Dspring-boot.run.arguments="--spring.profiles.active=local"```

 The following is a screenshot of the Eureka server  on localhost:8761 we specified in application-local.yaml: